nisekadesilva/fuel-war-analysis/README.md

 ### Combining the Data

-Instead of directly joining both datasets, I created a new feature called `war_active`.
+Instead of directly joining both datasets, I engineered a feature (war_active) to represent the impact of the 2022 conflict period.

-This is based on the start date of the Russia-Ukraine War in 2022.

 - If date is before 2022 → 0
 - If date is after 2022 → 1

-Then I created a new table:
+Finally, I created a new table,

 - `fuel_with_war`